kamax-matrix/mxisd/docs/features/authentication.md

 - Restart synapse

 ### mxisd
-- Configure and enable at least one [Identity store](../backends/README.md)
+- Configure and enable at least one [Identity store](../stores/README.md)
 - Restart mxisd

 ### Validate
-Login on the Homeserver using credentials present in your backend.
+Login on the Homeserver using credentials present in one of your Identity stores.

 ## Next steps
 ### Profile auto-fill
-Auto-filling user profile depends on two conditions:
+Auto-filling user profile depends on its support by your configured Identity stores.
-- The REST auth module is configured for it, which is the case by default
+See your Identity store [documentation](../stores/) on how to enable the feature.

-- Your Identity store is configured to provide profile data.
-See your Identity store [documentation](../backends/) on how to enable the feature.
+## Advanced

-## Advanced Authentication
+The Authentication feature allows users to login to their Homeserver by using their 3PIDs in a configured Identity store.

-The Authentication feature allows users to login to their Homeserver by using their 3PIDs registered in an available Identity store.
+### Overview
 This is performed by intercepting the Homeserver endpoint `/_matrix/client/r0/login` as depicted below:
 ```
             +----------------------------+
             |  Reverse Proxy             |